kdef/wvbnb/content/events/_index.md

 Coming Soon!

-Look here for personal updates on our construction process.
-Dan will detail his and Maureen’s experiences while bringing the Bed & Breakfast to life.
+Lookout for upcoming events related to our Bed & Breakfast and see what’s happening around Newberg.